Free shipping above 49 Euro

 Ashwagandha brings the body into a state of self-regulation through its multifunctional adaptogenic properties and creates a normal daily rhythm.

 This provides the body with energy because the DHEA level in the blood serum rises.
 But sleep is also improved since a normal daily rhythm helps melatonin to make you sleepy in the evening.

 Chronic stress not only leads to increased levels of cortisol in the blood serum, it also reduces the amount of another corticosteroid - dehydroepiandrosterone (DHEA) - which is produced by the adrenal glands.
-DHEA is an important energizing hormone that fights for the same receptors in the body as cortisol and therefore balances its effects.
+DHEA is an important energising hormone that fights for the same receptors in the body as cortisol and, therefore, balances its effects.